software-engineering-projects/enterprise-backend-development/README.md

 - Focused on building deterministic backend systems with clear contracts, clean architecture, and production-ready thinking.
 ---

-## Core Programming Stack (Clean Backend Path)

-A structured roadmap for learning backend engineering with a focus on deterministic systems, scalable APIs, and production-ready development.
+- A structured roadmap for learning backend engineering with a focus on deterministic systems, scalable APIs, and production-ready development.

 ---